Thinking of suicide? Please call 1-833-456-4566 toll free (In QC: 1-866-277-3553), 24/7 or visit Talk Suicide Canada.

 Statement on upcoming changes to Canada’s Medical Assistance in Dying (MAiD) law

-As the leading network of community-based mental healthcare providers across the country, CMHA is working to hold the federal government accountable for delivering universal mental health care so that everyone in Canada can access the full range of mental health and substance use health programs and supports to which they are entitled under international human rights law.
-CMHA stands firmly in support of the rights of people with a mental illness, including their rights to dignity, self-determination and bodily autonomy.
-Canada is failing to meet its human rights obligations when people with a mental illness cannot receive the programs and supports they need to be well and live with dignity.
+CMHA is the leading network of community-based mental healthcare providers across the country.
+CMHA is holding the federal government accountable for delivering universal mental health care so that everyone in Canada can access the full range of mental health and substance use health programs and supports to which they are entitled under international human rights law.

 People with lived and living experience of a mental illness must be meaningfully engaged in the development of these safeguards and all other policies related to MAiD.
-CMHA will continue working with governments and other stakeholders to ensure that the perspectives of people with lived and living experience and their allies inform the development of safeguards that will accompany this legislative change.
+CMHA will continue working with governments and other stakeholders to ensure that the perspectives of people with lived and living experience and their allies inform the development of the safeguards that will accompany this legislative change.